hibou107/hibou107.github.io/content/Json migration.md

 libraryDependencies += "org.scalatest" %% "scalatest" % "3.0.4" % "test"
 ```

-If you've found it useful, please let me know

 # How to use

 Suppose we want have a json value: